cultureandempire/cultureandempire.github.io/cande.md

 One wonders how secure the G20 leaders felt, when they learned they were being bugged.
 "Oh, so *now* you want our support on Syria?
 Really?
 Didn't you hear it last week when I told my cabinet we'd rather be buggered by rabid wolves than cooperate with you?"

 We say "security" to mean the protection of our secrets, as they fly across the Internet, as well as the warm fuzzy feeling that gives us.
 The Spider has worked hard to strip away that protection.
 I'll explain something of that protection and how it broke.
-We'll look at three kinds of security:
+We'll look at three kinds of security, and I am going to use some dirty language, so if you don't like that kind of thing, please skip a few pages:

 * One person, keeping secrets for themselves (private files).
 This means *encrypting* the data with a *symmetric key*, which is a key that both locks and unlocks the secrets.

 * Two people, talking to each other (phone, email, chat).
 This means *authenticating* both parties, to be sure who is speaking, and using *asymmetric keys* to encrypt and decrypt the data.
 That is, one key locks, and another key unlocks.

 * One person, talking anonymously to a crowd (whistle blowers, bloggers), or accessing a website anonymously.
 This means *anonymizing* the origin of data sent to the Internet, i.e. removing all details about the IP address used on the original sender computer, while still making it possible for replies to go back to that original computer.

-*TIP:* the next section is heavy on technical security jargon.
-If you don't like that kind of stuff, you may want to skip ahead a page or two.

 A symmetric key is usually a string of words ("The R4in F4lls M4inly In Sp4in") that is hashed into a long number, used as the key.
 It is easy to crack any symmetric key.
 You just take a person who knows it, and threaten them, or beat them.
 This is called the "rubber hosepipe attack."
 When you carry encrypted data into the US, for instance, you pass a no-man's land where agents of the Customs and Border Protection (CBP) can stop you, seize your equipment, and ask you nicely for the keys.
 If you don't cooperate, you will be charged as a criminal.
 The UK has the same system.